The best video doorbells of 2020

 What to look for

 How's the latency?
-If it takes a long time to get a push alert after someone rings your doorbell, then you risk missing your visitor completely.
+If your smart doorbell camera takes a long time to get a push alert after someone rings your doorbell, then you risk missing your visitor completely.
 The same might even be true when the doorbell simply detects motion -- you can set the motion sensor of most video doorbells to notify you to activity happening near your door, even if no one rings the buzzer.

 If you have latency problems, start with your Wi-Fi connection.
 If it isn't strong where the doorbell is installed, you might consider moving it (or, more easily, getting a Wi-Fi range extender).
 But it could also be the way the software works.